-The ELL program offers classes for non-English-speaking individuals interested in learning or enhancing their English skills.
-Courses also introduce students to American culture and civics.
-Learners may study citizenship skills for full participation in community life in the United States.
+The ELL program offers classes for non-English-speaking individuals interested in learning English or enhancing their current skills.
+Learners may also study citizenship skills for full participation in community life in the United States.

 Essential Skills Building

 We offer classes and self-paced learning programs in reading, writing, basic math, and math problem solving for learners at levels from beginner to high school completion/college preparation.
 An initial confidential assessment tells us where to begin so that you can make the most of your time with us.
 Whether you have a need for improved skills at your place of work, or just want to be able to communicate and advocate for yourself more effectively in your personal life, we can provide a course of study to meet your needs.